 - Old Bay seasoning is a must for this

-- could add cajun spices if you really want heat, or add hot sauce at the end when done
+If you love this flavor we have even more Old Bay recipes here to enjoy.
+You could add cajun spices if you really want heat, or add hot sauce at the end when done.

 A sheet pan is great to serve this once it’s all done.